Seventh Amendment to the United States Constitution: Historical test

+In SEC v.
+Jarkesy (2024) the Supreme Court stated the following:

 In Galloway v.
 United States (1943), the Court permitted a directed verdict (a verdict ordered by a judge on the basis of overwhelming lack of evidence) in a civil suit, finding that it did not violate the Seventh Amendment under the fixed historical test.
 The Court extended the amendment's guarantees in Beacon Theatres v.
 Westover (1959) and Dairy Queen, Inc. v.
 Wood (1962), ruling in each case that all issues that required trial by jury under English common law also required trial by jury under the Seventh Amendment.
 This guarantee was also further extended to shareholder suits in Ross v.
 Bernhard (1970) and to copyright infringement lawsuits in Feltner v.
 Columbia Pictures TV (1998).

 In Markman v.
 Westview Instruments, Inc. (1996), the Court ruled that many parts of patent claims are questions of law rather than of fact, and that the Seventh Amendment guarantee of a jury trial therefore does not necessarily apply.

 Lawsuits against the federal government itself do not receive Seventh Amendment protections due to the doctrine of sovereign immunity.
 In Lehman v.
-Nakshian (1981), the Court ruled that "the plaintiff in an action against the United States has a right to trial by jury only where Congress has affirmatively and unambiguously granted that right by statute."
+Nakshian (1981), the Court ruled that "the plaintiff in an action against the United States has a right to trial by jury only where Congress has affirmatively and unambiguously granted that right by statute".